PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Dataset Statistics

-The comprehensive distribution of objects is depicted in Figure~\ref{fig:objdist}, showcasing a diverse array of both rigid and articulated models.
-As demonstrated in Figure~\ref{fig:sizedist}, the dataset encompasses a broad spectrum of object sizes, with the majority measuring approximately 0.2m along the bounding box diagonal.
-This includes larger items such as storage bins, adding to the heterogeneity of the dataset.
+The comprehensive distribution of pose annotation counts is depicted in Figure~\ref{fig:objdist}, showcasing a diverse array including both rigid and articulated objects.
+As demonstrated in Figure~\ref{fig:sizedist}, our object database encompasses a broad spectrum of object sizes, with the majority measuring near 0.2m along the bounding box diagonal.
+It also includes larger items such as storage bins, adding to the heterogeneity of the dataset.